 Introduction to encryption and decryption; security mechanisms in computer programs, operating systems, databases, and networks; administration of computer security; and legal/ethical issues in computer security.
 Provides the foundation for further study of security issues in computer systems and applications.
-3320 Introduction to Software Engineering (3-3-0) Prerequisite: Grade of C or better in CS 3304 Provides the students with a theoretical, and a practical, understanding of the development of large software systems.
+3420 Introduction to Software Engineering (4-4-0) Prerequisite: Grade of C or better in CS 3304 Provides the students with a theoretical, and a practical, understanding of the development of large software systems.
 The theoretical component is supported with readings, lecture, and discussion.
 The practical component consists of preparation of software systems using software engineering principles.
-3401 Introduction to Computer Organization and Assembly Language (4-4-0) Prerequisite: Grade of C or better in CS 1410 or CS 1408.
-Organization of general-purpose computers; data representation and arithmetic; instruction sets architectures and addressing modes; memory hierarchies, input/output and storage, and alternative architecture.
-3402 Digital Logic (4-4-0) Prerequisite: Grade of C or better in: CS 2310, CS 3401 and MATH 2305.
-Topics include: analysis and synthesis of combinational and sequential switching networks; optimization methods using random logic gates, multiplexers, decoders, registers, counters, and programmable logic devices.
-Laboratory exercises involve the design and implementation of digital circuits.
-Emphasis is on the use of CAD tools in the design, simulation, and testing of digital circuits.
 4294 Senior Seminar (2-2-0) Cross-listed as MATH 4294, STAT 4294.
-Credit may not be earned for more than one Prerequisite: Completion of WPE requirement, COMM 1304, ENG 3302, senior standing and department approval.
+Credit may not be earned for more than one.
+Prerequisite: Completion of WPE requirement, COMM 1304, ENG 3302, senior standing and department approval.
 An intense, structured seminar.
 Students are exposed to the world community as it relates to their major (involving a written and oral report on cultural issues as well as discussion of these topics); ethics is discussed as it relates to the subject.
 In addition, students prepare a written proposal for a senior project.
 Attendance at departmental colloquia is also required.
 4300 Web Programming (3-3-0) Prerequisite: CS 3300 An introduction to Web programming using HTML, XML, JavaServer Pages, and Java Script, with an emphasis on developing and designing dynamic Web pages in the client-server model.
 4301 Advanced Numerical Methods for Science and Engineering (3-3-0) Cross-listed as MATH 4301.
 Credit may not be earned for both.
 Prerequisite: CS/MATH 3308, MATH 2403 and MATH 3301.
 Advanced topics in numerical mathematics, including the numerical solution of ordinary and partial differential equations and advanced methods in numerical linear algebra.
 Programming projects are stressed that use the computer to solve physical and engineering problems.
 This course may be used to fulfill the writing application course requirement with additional prerequisites including CS 4294 and department approval.
 4303 Programming Language Concepts (3-3-0) Prerequisite: Grade of C or better in CS 3304.
 Provides a foundation in the concepts and implementation of modern programming languages.
 Imperative, functional, logic, and object-oriented programming paradigms are covered.
 4306 Mathematical Models and Computer Simulation (3-3-0) Cross-listed as STAT 4306.
 Credit may not be earned for both.
 Prerequisite: MATH 3302 or STAT 3310 and CS 1408 or CS 1410.
 Quantitative modeling of industrial systems, computer simulation languages; discussion of problems encountered in constructing simulation programs.
 This course may be used to fulfill the writing application course requirement with additional prerequisites including CS 4294 and department approval.
 4310 Principles of Computer Graphics (3-3-0) Prerequisite: CS 2310 and MATH 2307 Analytical treatment of computer graphics; input, transformation and display of graphical data; graphical algorithms and languages; emphasis on current developments.
 4315 Operating Systems (3-3-0) Prerequisite: Grade of C or better in CS 3304 and CS 3306.
 Basic concepts of operating systems including concurrent process management, I/O device management, and storage management (virtual memory and file systems).
 UNIX/Windows NT serve as standard examples.
 4318 Theory of Database and File Structures (3-3-0) Prerequisite: CS 3304 and CS 3306.